-Solving current agricultural problems and developing future methods for increasing yield and quality of fresh agricultural produce with a priority for the use of environmentally-friendly techniques, while reducing chemical usage.
+Improvements in yield and quality of important agricultural crops with a priority for the use of environmental-friendly techniques that reduce chemical usage.

-Improving performance and production of fish, poultry, cattle and sheep using multidisciplinary approaches.
+Improving performance and production of fish, poultry, cattle and sheep via multidisciplinary approaches.

-Maintaining performance, production and welfare under abiotic and biotic stresses.
+Maintaining performance, production and welfare of animals under a-biotic and biotic stresses.

 Copia contributes to healthier, safer, efficient and sustainable food supply, by bridging the gap between novel agricultural and food academic research and the human and industry needs